 Ms ADDISON: Confidence is obviously a big issue when it comes to getting a job, and we know that people’s confidence is often absolutely battered through the job-seeking process.
 What do your programs do to try to build people’s confidence up?
 Whilst they may have the skills and ability, they may not really be able to put themselves forward in a job interview or a job environment to be able to say, ‘Do you know what?
 I am fantastic for this job’.

 Ms STEVENS: Yes, so that is really through those front-end education-to-employment and job-readiness programs that we offer.
-So they are not just about, ‘Do you have a licence?’, ‘Can you get there?’, and ‘Have you got a resume?’.
+So they are not just about, ‘Do you have a licence?’, ‘Can you get there?’, and ‘Have you got a résumé?’.
 It is about working with people to understand what those barriers are to them successfully getting a job, and that can be things around confidence.
 Particularly if you have got people with mental illness, that can be a barrier for them in terms of feeling confident about their level of wellness to be able to participate in employment.
 So working with them, the one-on-one job coaching is really important in terms of that, as well as the broader programs.

 On networking, anecdotally feedback we have from participants who enter through our Whittington program is that the networks that they establish in terms of just coming to the centre and connecting with other people who are also looking for jobs and are in the situation reduce that sense of ‘I’m worthless and the only one in this situation’.
 You can see that other people are equally having challenges.
 So that peer support, which is really not a specifically structured part of the program, is a benefit that the participants feel in terms of their participation and is really, really important.
 That is the other critical part about having local service provision—because if you do not have that and you just have a central model that funnels out to people, that opportunity would be lost, which would be a real shame.